 The Company's policy is to recognize interest and penalties accrued on any unrecognized tax benefits as a component of income tax expense.
-At November 30, 2011, the Company did not have any accrued interest or penalties associated with any unrecognized tax benefits, nor was any interest expense recognized during the three months ended November 30, 2011 and 2010.
+At February 29, 2012, the Company did not have any accrued interest or penalties associated with any unrecognized tax benefits, nor was any interest expense recognized during the three and six months ended February 29, 2012 and February 28, 2011.

 Loss per Common Share.
 Loss per common share is computed by dividing net loss by the weighted average number of shares outstanding during each period.
-Common stock options and warrants aggregating 275,100 and 262,600, common share equivalents as of November 30, 2011 and 2010, respectively, and 1.9 million shares underlying the Convertible Note - Related Party (defined in Note 4 to the 2011 Annual Report), prior to conversion on January 11, 2011, have been excluded from the calculation of loss per common share as their effect is anti-dilutive.
+Common stock options and warrants aggregating 275,100 and 280,100, common share equivalents as of February 29, 2012 and February 28, 2011, respectively.